Boostcom/bee-plugin/README.md

 ```

 ## Initialize the plugin
-> initialize the instance of BEE with a token generate server side
+> Initialize the BEE instance with a server side generated token

 ```js
 import Bee from 'bee-plugin'